Lilly Yokoi

-Lilly Yokoi (born 1929) is a Japanese American bicycle acrobat known as "The Ballerina on the Golden Bicycle".
+Lilly Yokoi (November 15, 1929 – May 11, 2026) was an American bicycle acrobat known as "The Ballerina on the Golden Bicycle".
 Yokoi toured with her family, going solo after her appearance on The Ed Sullivan Show in 1956 and became one of the most sought-after circus performers of her time.

-Early life and family
+Background

-Yokoi was born in 1929 in New York City to a family of circus and vaudeville performers.
+Yokoi was born on November 15, 1929 in New York City to a family of circus and vaudeville performers.
 Her Tokyo born father Eizo (also known as Shonan) learned how to do tricks after receiving a bicycle from an American friend when he was a teenager.
 Later he abandoned pursuing a law degree as he began performing trick cycling, eventually all over the world along with his wife.
 They trained their children in the art form becoming the Yokoi Family Bicycle Troupe or simply Yokoi Troupe and settled in the United States.
 Performing together as a family Lilly became the stand-out for her difficult tricks, most notably the "Boomerang Swing" where she swings herself around the bike several times in quick succession while the bike is in motion.